oschwengers/platon/README.md

 ## Citation
 A manuscript is in preparation... stay tuned!
 To temporarily cite our work, please transitionally refer to:
-> Schwengers O., Barth P., Falgenhauer L., Chakraborty T., Goesmann A. (2019) Platon: Plasmid contig classification and characterization for short read draft assemblies.
+> Schwengers O., Barth P., Falgenhauer L., Hain T., Chakraborty T., Goesmann A. (2019) Platon: Plasmid contig classification and characterization for short read draft assemblies.
 GitHub https://github.com/oschwengers/platon

 As Platon takes advantage of PlasmidFinder's incompatibility database, please also cite:
 > Carattoli A., Zankari E., Garcia-Fernandez A., Voldby Larsen M., Lund O., Villa L., Aarestrup F.M., Hasman H. (2014) PlasmidFinder and pMLST: in silico detection and typing of plasmids.
 Antimicrobial Agents and Chemotherapy, https://doi.org/10.1128/AAC.02412-14